vineet416/Amazon_Sales_Data_Analysis_Project_Powerbi/README.md

-This Project is part of PW Internship.
+This project is part of PW Internship.